Patterns in Vogue: Polar Effects

 Kirsten Owen in Vogue 9813, Vogue, November 1990.
 Photo: Hans Feurer.
 Editor: Grace Coddington.

-One thought on “Patterns in Vogue: Polar Effects
+One response to “Patterns in Vogue: Polar Effects”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.